 Gerald W. Malaher Wildlife Management Area

-The West Souris River Conservation District helps to maintain the Malaher
+The Souris River Watershed District helps to maintain the Malaher

 Wildlife Management Area.
 It is located a few minutes west of Melita on